Factbox-Not so Merry Christmas looms for coronavirus-hit Europe

 PORTUGAL

-There will be no limit on how many people will be able to gather per household for Christmas, the government said on Dec 5.
+There will be no limit on how many people will be able to gather per household for Christmas.
 The night-time curfew will be pushed back from 11 p.m. to 2 a.m. on Dec.
 24 and Dec.
 25. For New Year’s Eve, street parties will be banned and outdoor gatherings will be limited to a maximum of six people.

-The federal government extended its lockdown measures until Jan.
-10 in November, but eased rules over the Christmas holidays.
-Up to 10 people will be allowed to gather, not counting children.

-The region of Bavaria said on Dec.
-6 that it would impose a tougher lockdown from Dec.
-9 until Jan.
-5, with some relaxation for Christmas but not for New Year.

 SPAIN